 E-commerce has shifted the way that people shop and overhauled the customer journey we once knew so well.

-Packaging is just one touch point in this journey but it is arguably the most important... we are all guilty of judging books by their covers.
+Packaging is just one touch point in this journey but it is arguably the most important... we're all guilty of judging a book by its cover.

 So, how is the growth of e-commerce changing the customer journey (and experience), and the role of packaging?

 What should you consider in order to optimise your product's packaging for the online shopping environment?

 How could you go about doing this?
 Read on to find out.